mlibrary/about-publishing/src/content/features/open-access-publishing-in-asian-studies.md

         id: register
         heading: Register for the Event
         text: >+
-          The event will take place on Friday, February 26, 1-5 PM ET (US).
+          The event will take place on Friday, February 26 from 1-5 p.m.
+ET (US).
 This virtual event is free and open to the public.
 Registration is required to receive the Zoom link and other event-related information.

         button_text: Register Now
         button_link: publishing.umich.edu